The varied history of the Weissenhaus estate and its owners goes back to the 16th century.

 Resposition

-Weissenhaus has been repositioned and now stands for the focus on sustainability and nature as Weissenhaus Private Nature Luxury Resort.
+Weissenhaus has been repositioned and now focuses on sustainability and nature as the Weissenhaus Private Nature Luxury Resort.